WOLF'S DEN

 When purchased you will also get a mini pig care guide, health records, a contract, family pictures, a vet list, and any on going support you might need.

-I do not believe any of the animals I have helped create deserves to be knowingly sold, either directly or to an agent, for purposes of pet shop, individual resale, wholesaling, retailing, mass production, rescues, sanctuaries, or for consumption.
+We work very hard to create these extraordinary animals, we have the desire to assure that that they are going into the best situation with qualified owners.
+We do not believe any of the animals I have helped create deserves to be knowingly sold, either directly or to an agent, for purposes of pet shop, individual resale, wholesaling, retailing, mass production, rescues, sanctuaries, or for consumption.
 For that reason all of my animals that are sold, adopted, or placed in new homes are accompanied with an agreement that includes the stipulation : If for any reason you no longer want, or are unable to care for, or need to sell the animal(s), Wolf's Den is to be notified and offered the animal first.

 PRICING